TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Group/Index.rst

    Description
          Disables sub-controls inside "group" control.
 Comma-separated list of values.
-Possible values are: browser (disables browse button for list control), list (disables list and browse button, but not delete button), delete (disables the
+Possible values are:
+         - *browser* (disables browse button for list control)
+         - *list* (disables list and browse button, but not delete button)
+         - *delete* (disables the delete button)
-         delete button) and allowedTables (hide information which tables are allowed to be referenced in the group field).
-See example image below.
+         - *allowedTables* (hide information which tables are allowed to be referenced in the group field).

+         See example images below.

          .. note::